Roqueotha04/roqueotha_portfolio/README.md

 This project is a personal portfolio landing page built with **Angular 20**, designed to showcase my work as a Backend Developer specialized in Java and Spring Boot.

-It serves as a central hub for my selected projects, technical stack, and contact information.
+It serves as a central hub for my selected projects, technical stack, and contact information

 ---